Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 # Schematics
 [![Circuit Diagram Schematic](schematic.png)](https://drive.google.com/file/d/14pjy1joovcfL6eFNL_UVC5tmyHhD_BlX/view?usp=sharing)
 *Note: Voltage Dividers **must** be used (as shown on breadboard) with 1kΩ and 2kΩ resistors to reduce voltage to 3.3V to avoid shorting Raspberry Pi board.*
-*Right and Center Ultrasonic Sensors are not shown on the diagram.*
+*Right and Center Ultrasonic Sensors are not shown on the diagram.
+LED connections are also not shown.*
 - *Right:*
     - *ECHO to GPIO 12*
     - *TRIG to GPIO 11*
 - *Center:*
     - *ECHO to GPIO 20*
     - *TRIG to GPIO 16*
-*LED connections are not shown on schematic diagram.*

 ![Front View of robot](IMG_6633.jpg){:height="33%" width="31%"}
 ![Top View of robot](IMG_6615.jpg){:height="33%" width="31%"}